warptools/warpforge/examples/500-cli/cli.md

 [testmark]:# (checkmodule/sequence)
 ```
-warpforge --verbose module check module.json
+warpforge --verbose module check module.wf
 ```

-We'll run this in a filesystem that contains a `module.json` (albeit a pretty silly one):
+We'll run this in a filesystem that contains a `module.wf` (albeit a pretty silly one):

-[testmark]:# (checkmodule/fs/module.json)
+[testmark]:# (checkmodule/fs/module.wf)
 ```
 {
     "name": "test"